Disproven Facts

 What changed?

 In March 2001, the Bush administration announced it would not ratify the Kyoto Protocol.
-The White House Council on Environmental Quality, headed by former petroleum industry lobbyist Philip Cooney, began editing government scientific reports to insert uncertainty language that the scientists who wrote them had not included.
-A 2002 White House communications memo advised the administration to emphasize that climate science was ‘uncertain’ and to call for more research rather than action.
-These edits were not public at the time; they were exposed in 2005 when internal documents showed Cooney’s handwritten changes to EPA and IPCC summaries.
-He resigned and immediately took a job at ExxonMobil.
+The White House Council on Environmental Quality, headed by former petroleum lobbyist Philip Cooney, edited government climate documents to insert uncertainty language that agency scientists had not written.
+Those edits were exposed in 2005, after which Cooney resigned and took a job at ExxonMobil.

 Bar chart showing results of academic studies measuring scientific consensus on human-caused global warming, each finding 97–100% agreement.